Labial adhesion

 • Avoid exposure to irritants like soaps, detergents, bubble baths, and laundry detergent (choose hypoallergenic)

-• Regularly visit with a doctor, paediatric urologist or gynaecologist to keep an eye on the issues
+• Regularly visit with a doctor, paediatric urologist or gynaecologist to keep an eye on the issue

-• If oestrogen or surgery are used, emollient cream must be applied several times a day to keep the labai from reattaching
+• If oestrogen or surgery are used, emollient cream must be applied several times a day to keep the labia from reattaching

 Why does the labia fuse?

-Labial adhesions are fibrous and occur between the labia majora, not the labia minora, which sit between the outer labia.
-Their occurrence in childhood is the period where girls don’t have any oestrogen, also making this rare in newborns (who still keep oestrogen from their mothers).
+Labial adhesions are fibrous and form in the midline between the labia minora, the inner labia that sit between the outer labia.
+They tend to appear in childhood, the period where girls have very little oestrogen, which also makes them rare in newborns (who still carry oestrogen from their mothers).1,2

-These adhesions can also be triggered by inflammation, irritation, or vaginal or vulvar trauma.
-Sexual abuse can result in labial adhesions due to trauma to the tissues.
+These adhesions can be triggered by inflammation, irritation, or vaginal or vulvar trauma.
+Sexual abuse can result in labial adhesions due to trauma to the tissues, though it is important to stress that an adhesion by itself is not evidence of abuse.1

 How natural medicine approaches labial agglutination

-Natural medicine practitioners and doctors take the same general approach to labial adhesions: it is not dangerous and unless it is causing discomfort during urination, should be left alone.
+Natural medicine practitioners and doctors take the same general approach to labial adhesions: it is not dangerous and, unless it is causing discomfort during urination, it should be left alone.

-A natural medicine practitioner is likely to look at the rest of the child’s development and health to see if there are any clues to point to another reason for labial agglutination, such as skin and food sensitivities, intolerances, and allergies.
+A natural medicine practitioner is likely to look at the rest of the child’s development and health to see if there are any clues pointing to another reason for labial agglutination, such as skin and food sensitivities, intolerances, and allergies.

 SHARE YOUR CART